LJFloor/PunchoutUtils/README.md

 # PunchoutUtils
-A nifty utility pack for SAP OCI Punch-outs in dotnet
+A nifty utility pack for SAP OCI Punch-outs for dotnet

 ## Features
 For now there is only one feature